freeCodeCamp/freeCodeCamp/guide/english/bootstrap/cards/index.md

 * Using Bootstrap 4 you can create cards.

-*  Cards are bordered boxes with a bit of padding around the content inside them, which can be used to conveniently display a specific set of information.
+*  `Cards are bordered boxes with a bit of padding around the content inside them`, which can be used to conveniently display a specific set of information.

 ##### To create a basic Bootstrap 4 card, you need to create a ```<div>``` container with the class ```.card``` and inside  another ```<div>``` container with the class of ```.card-body```